 Check for a price rise: If the price of your utilities has risen without your knowledge, you will continue to get nasty shocks.
 Check for price rises or any other changes to your bill that will affect the price.
 When you get notifications from your utility company, make sure to read them carefully.
 They might look boring and unimportant, but they can save you further along the line.

-Consider this: Each month, you set aside about £130 for your gas, electricity and water bills.
+Consider this: You set aside about £130 for your gas, electricity, and water bills each month.
 One fine November morning, your TV breaks and you are forced to replace it with a new one.
-When your utility bills arrive, you realise that you don’t have the £130 that you normally set aside on hand.
+When your utility bills arrive, you realise that you don’t have the £130 you usually set aside on hand.
 To make matters worse, your savings were cleaned out when you refurbished.
 Although you don’t fancy taking out a payday loan, you may not have a choice.
 If you don’t pay your bills soon, you will have extra fees and late payment charges added to your problems!

 How do I switch to a prepaid meter?

 Speak to your energy provider to discuss how much it would cost you to switch to prepaid.
 Almost all energy providers have at least one prepaid plan.
 Some are cheaper than others, and some companies change for free.
 If you are renting an apartment, check with your landlord to get approval for the switch.Conclusion